It can sometimes be a huge stress having to explain to a restaurant that you can’t eat gluten.

 A dedicated 100% coeliac friendly deli and shop in Altrincham now, and you’ll find some truly wonderful gluten-free offerings in here.
 There’s pies, sandwiches, cakes, cheese, coffees, and pastries – all of them 100% gluten-free.

 Off The Wheaten Track Deli, 8, 10 Oxford Rd, Altrincham WA14 2DY

 You can always find a good selection of gluten-free dishes in Indian restaurants and as you’d expect – Zouk is no different.
 You can grab some of their brilliant Railway Curry with Rajasthan lamb and loads of spice and not have to worry about that bloody gluten.

 Zouk Tea Bar & Grill, 5, The Quadrangle, Chester Street, M1 5QS

-Not only is there no meat in sight, Bundobust also have a pretty impressive selection of dishes that are perfect for eating Gluten Free.
-Favourites include the Masala Dosa, the Paneer & Mushroom Tikka and probably the best ever – the Okra Fries!
+Not only is there no meat in sight, but Bundobust also has a pretty impressive selection of dishes that are perfect for eating Gluten Free.
+Favourites include the Masala Dosa, the Paneer & Mushroom Tikka and probably the best – the Okra Fries!